Tochukz/Terraform/Terraform-Up-and-Running/README.md

 $ brew install hashicorp/tap/terraform
 $ terraform --version
 ```
-For other OS, see [Install Terraform](https://developer.hashicorp.com/terraform/downloads)
+For other Operating Systems, see [Install Terraform](https://developer.hashicorp.com/terraform/downloads)
 Terraform uses you configured AWS credential, so you do not need to do anything if you already have AWS CLI   configured.

 You may also install the _autocomplete package_: